The Inner Architecture of Consciousness

 Kalaratri is not a form the Goddess is forced into.
 She is the form the Goddess chooses.
 To destroy the demons Shumbha and Nishumbha, who had embedded themselves inside darkness itself and could not be reached by light, Parvati removed her own golden skin.
 What remained was absolute: dark as the space between galaxies, hair unbound and wild, three eyes blazing with lightning, flames rising from her nostrils with every breath.
 In her left hands she carries a cleaver and a torch.
 Her right hands hold Abhaya mudra and Varada mudra, the gestures of protection and of giving.
 This is the detail the tradition insists upon: even in her most terrifying form, she is simultaneously protecting and bestowing.
 The ferocity and the grace are not in opposition.
 They are the same gesture, offered from the same hands.

-Maa Kalaratri is also known as Shubhankari, the auspicious one.
-This is the name that stops the uninitiated mid-breath.
-How can the most terrifying form of the Goddess be called auspicious?
-Because auspiciousness, in its deepest meaning, is not comfort.
+She is also known as Shubhankari, the auspicious one, and this is the name that stops the uninitiated mid-breath.
+Auspiciousness, in its deepest meaning, is not comfort.
 It is alignment with truth.
-What Kalaratri destroys are not blessings.
-She destroys avidya, the fundamental not-knowing, the illusions and false identities that accumulate across a lifetime and eventually obscure the self from itself.
+What Kalaratri destroys is avidya, the fundamental not-knowing, the illusions and false identities that accumulate across a lifetime and eventually obscure the self from itself.
+Certain forest ecosystems cannot renew themselves without periodic fire.
+Specific seeds carry shells so dense that only the concentrated heat of a burn can crack them open.
+The landscape that appears as devastation is the same landscape that returns within a season, more diverse and more alive than before.
+Kalaratri is that fire.
 What is left after she passes through is not ruin.
-It is clarity.
 It is the ground prepared for what comes next.

 She does not ask if you are ready.
 She arrives when it is time.

-Day Eight… Mahagauri: The Inner Luminescence
+Day Eight… Mahagauri: The Luminescence

 Bhog: Nariyal